Fidelity Bonds

 While fidelity bond coverage is crucial for several types of small businesses, it does not provide all the protection you need.

-For instance, your policy does not include coverage for:
+For instance, your bond does not include coverage for:

 no coverage check mark